On the isomorphism problem for ultraproducts of $\mathrm{C}^*$-algebras in continuous model theory: Introduction

 The ultraproduct construction is a significant object of study in both model theory and operator algebras.
 The model-theoretic notion of ultraproducts was introduced by {\Los} in \cite{Los:1955} in the 1950's, and Robinson made use of it to develop nonstandard analysis (cf. \cite{Robinson:1966}).
 Around the same time, an ultraproduct-like construction appeared in the context of operator algebras in the work of Kaplansky and Wright \cite{Wright:1954}.
 Subsequently, Sakai introduced the ultraproduct of $\mathrm{II}_1$ factors in \cite{Sakai:1962}, and McDuff \cite{McDuff:1970} discovered its significance.
 Later, Connes \cite{Connes:1976} and Kirchberg \cite{Kirchberg:1995} applied this construction to the classification theory of operator algebras.
 However, no essential connection between these two perspectives seems to have been recognized at the time.

-In operator algebra theory, ultraproducts over countable index sets are mainly considered, and the isomorphisms between such ultraproducts have been studied.
-In particular, Ge and Hadwin \cite[Corollary 3.4]{GH:2001} established the following result: \begin{proposition}[] Assume that the \CH holds.
-Let $A$ be a $\cstar$-algebra with cardinality $\le \conti$.
-Then, for all nonprincipal ultrafilters $\cU, \cV$ on $\omega$, $A^\cU$ and $A^\cV$ are isomorphic.
-Moreover, if $A$ is separable, there is an isomorphism from $A^\cU$ to $A^\cV$ that fixes the elements of $A$.
-Thus the relative commutants $A' \cap A^\cU$ and $A' \cap A^\cV$ are isomorphic. \end{proposition}

-This result was given as an analogue of Keisler's results on the saturation of ultrapowers in classical model theory. (cf. \cite{Keisler:1961})

-In recent years, \emph{continuous model theory}, a generalization of classical model theory to the setting of metric structures, has gained increasing attention as a powerful tool for analyzing ultraproducts of operator algebras.
-The previous proposition can be proved within a model-theoretic framework using continuous model theory.
-Moreover, it is shown that, for all infinite-dimensional $\cstar$-algebra $A$, every countable ultrapowers of $A$ are isomorphic if and only if the \emph{\CH} holds (cf. \cite[Theorem 5.1]{FHS1:2013}).

-In model theory, the isomorphism of ultraproducts of two structures is known to be closely related to a property called \emph{elementary equivalence}.
-One of the earliest results in this direction was given by Keisler \cite{Keisler:1961}, which states that, under the assumption of the \CH, for any $\cL$-theory $\rT$ in a countable language $\cL$ and any two models $M$ and $N$ of $\rT$ of size $\le \conti$, $M$ and $N$ are elementarily equivalent if and only if they have isomorphic ultrapowers with respect to an ultrafilter on $\omega$.
-Furthermore, Shelah \cite{Shelah:1971} (see also \cite{Shelah:1992}) generalized this result by weakening the assumption on the ultrafilter from $\omega$ to enough large cardinals, thereby showing that the theorem holds in ZFC.
-This is known as the \emph{Keisler-Shelah theorem}.
-Moreover, it is also known to hold in the framework of continuous model theory - see \cite[Theorem 5.7]{MTFMS}.
+In model theory, the isomorphism of ultraproducts of two structures is closely related to the notion of \emph{elementary equivalence}.
+One of the earliest results in this direction is due to Keisler \cite{Keisler:1961}, who showed that, under the assumption of the \CH, for any $\cL$-theory $\rT$ in a countable language $\cL$ and any two models $M$ and $N$ of $\rT$ of cardinality at most $\conti$, $M$ and $N$ are elementarily equivalent (i.e., $M \equiv N$) if and only if they have isomorphic ultrapowers with respect to an ultrafilter on $\omega$.
+Furthermore, Shelah \cite{Shelah:1971} (see also \cite{Shelah:1992}) generalized this result by weakening the assumption on the ultrafilter from $\omega$ to sufficiently large cardinals, thereby showing that the theorem holds in ZFC.
+This is known as the \emph{Keisler--Shelah theorem}.
 Thus, the following question naturally arises.

 \begin{question} Assume the \CH fails.
-For which $\cL$-theories $\rT$ in a countable language $\cL$, do there exist models $M$ and $N$ of $\rT$ of size $\le \conti$ (or $\aleph_0$) such that $M$ and $N$ are elementarily equivalent, but $M^\cU$ and $N^\cV$ are not isomorphic for all nonprincipal ultrafilters $\cU, \cV$ on $\omega$? \end{question}
+For which $\cL$-theories $\rT$ in a countable language $\cL$, do there exist models $M$ and $N$ of $\rT$ of size at most $\conti$ (or $\aleph_0$) such that $M$ and $N$ are elementarily equivalent, but $M^\cU$ and $N^\cV$ are not isomorphic for all non-principal ultrafilters $\cU, \cV$ on $\omega$? \end{question}

-In the classical case, several necessary conditions on the theory $\rT$, as well as on concrete examples, have been established for this problem (cf. \cite{GS1:2023}, \cite{GS2:2023}, \cite{Tsuboi:2022} and \cite{Goto:2024}).
-Moreover, this problem can be naturally extended to continuous model theory, particularly in the setting of operator algebras.
-For instance, in \cite[\S 4]{FHS3:2014}, this problem is discussed in the case of $\mathrm{II}_1$ factors.
-In this paper, we discuss the problem in the setting of $\cstar$-algebras.
-The following is our main result: